 Looking for a bit of reinvention?
 In this extract from Lonely Planet's 1000 Ultimate Experiences, we show you where to shake things up.

 It's time for a new outfit, which means an expedition to Dubai.
 Fashion is serious business in this shopping-mall heaven, where small and flashy togs can be stuffed into designer handbags.
 To finish the look, eye-punishing displays of glittering gold line the streets of Dubai's gold souq.
-Over 25 tonnes of the stuff are on display in the city's jewellery-shop windows.
+More than 25 tonnes of the stuff is on display in the city's jewellery-shop windows.
 Choose from earrings, rings, necklaces or bracelets – the more ostentatious the better.
-You'll find big-name gold shops aplenty, but the famous gold souk is not to be outdone.
-Check out the independents at www.dubaigoldsouk.com.
+You'll find big-name gold shops aplenty, but the famous gold souq is not to be outdone.

 2. Get your kicks, Route 66, USA